Restitution & Reparations

 - The application form must be submitted within 3 years of the crime (child abuse claims must be filed within 3 years of the date the crime was reported to police).

 Application forms are available from the Nicollet County Crime Victim Coordinator, the Minnesota Crime Victim Reparations Board office at 651-201-7300, or by downloading it from the Office of Justice website.
-Completed application forms can be faxed to the Reparations Office and should be submitted as soon as possible.
+Completed application forms can be mailed, emailed, or faxed to the Reparations Office and should be submitted as soon as possible.
+The form can also be completed and submitted online at the Office of Justice Programs Victim Services Portal.
 Medical treatment or court proceedings do not need to be completed prior to filing a reparations claim.